2020 in Indonesian football: Piala Indonesia

-International club competitions
+Continental competitions

 AFC Champions League

 The 2020 AFC Champions League began on 14 January and was scheduled to end on 28 November 2020.
 But due to the coronavirus pandemic, the AFC Champions League competition is scheduled to finish on 5 December 2020 with the revised schedule released on 9 July 2020.
 Bali United were representing Indonesia in the competition, having won the 2019 Liga 1.